pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 +++

-# Unwrapping the wrapped JAX function
+## Unwrapping the wrapped JAX function

 +++

 As mentioned in the beginning, Aesara can compile an entire graph to JAX.
 To do this, it needs to know how each {class}`~aesara.graph.basic.Op` in the graph can be converted to a JAX function.
 This can be done by {term}`dispatch <dispatching>` with {func}`aesara.link.jax.dispatch.jax_funcify`.
 Most of the default Aesara {class}`~aesara.graph.basic.Op`s already have such a dispatch function, but we will need to add a new one for our custom `HMMLogpOp`, as Aesara has never seen that before.

 For that we need a function which returns (another) JAX function, that performs the same computation as in our `perform` method.
-Fortunately, because we started exactly with such function, this amounts to 3 short lines of code.
+Fortunately, we started exactly with such function, so this amounts to 3 short lines of code.

 ```{code-cell} ipython3
 @jax_funcify.register(HMMLogpOp)